Stop Line 3 protests

 The Stop Line 3 protests are an ongoing series of demonstrations in the U.S. state of Minnesota against the expansion of Enbridge's Line 3 oil pipeline along a new route.
+The new route was completed in September 2021, and was operational on 1 October 2021.
 Indigenous people have led the resistance to the construction of the pipeline, which began following the project's approval in November 2020.
 Opponents of the pipeline expansion, called water protectors, have established ceremonial lodges and resistance camps along the route of the pipeline.
 Enbridge has funded an escrow account that law enforcement agencies may draw on for pipeline-related police work.
 Organizers have arranged marches and occupations of Enbridge construction sites.
 Following the blockade of an Enbridge pump station on June 7, 2021, nearly 250 people were arrested.
 Invoking treaty rights, organizers established an encampment at the headwaters of the Mississippi River at a site where Enbridge intends to bury the pipeline.

 Background

 Treaty rights

 The Supremacy Clause of the United States Constitution (Article VI, Clause 2) establishes treaties as the "supreme Law of the Land".
 Treaties between Anishinaabe bands and the United States government guaranteed certain treaty rights for their members, namely the rights to harvest wild rice, fish, hunt, and gather medicinal plants on ceded lands.
 These rights were upheld in the U.S. Supreme Court case Minnesota v.
 Mille Lacs Band of Chippewa Indians.

 Both the existing Line 3 pipeline and the proposed expansion cross lands ceded in treaties.
 In the 1854 Treaty of La Pointe, the Ojibwe Bands of Lake Superior and the Mississippi River ceded lands in the Arrowhead Region while retaining hunting, fishing and gathering rights.
 In the 1855 Treaty of Washington, two Ojibwa bands ceded land but retained their usufructuary rights.
 Additional tribal lands were ceded in the 1863 Treaty of Old Crossing, though the rights to hunt, fish and gather were retained.